The City of Mantua Refuge

 Glacier hut

-(open article)
+(open the article)

 (La Stampa, September 4, 1984)